Skip to content

 • Trackingcopit.toml tracks all copied sources for easy updates

-• Update & sync — Re-fetch individual sources or sync all at once
+• Update & update-all — Re-fetch individual sources or update all at once

 • Exclude modified — Skip files you've customized during updates, with optional .orig backups